nezaboodka/reactronic/README.md

 state management in a Web application.

-Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically committed, are **consistently propagated** to corresponding visual components for (re)rendering.
+Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically applied, are **consistently propagated** to corresponding visual components for (re)rendering.
 All that is done in automatic, seamless, and fine-grained way, because reactronic **takes full care of tracking dependencies**